HRizwan1/2019-team-06f/reports/sprint-06/report.md

  * 1 Apache web server hosts HTML, PHP, JavaScript and CSS
  * 1 Redis Cache server

- <p>Our setup uses the Apache server for providing the UI (our website) to the end user; information from the registration page and users uploading photos are written to the master database server.
+ Our setup uses the Apache server for providing the UI (our website) to the end user; information from the registration page and users uploading photos are written to the master database server.
 The master is connected to a slave server, which holds a copy of the database used for reads.
 Writes and reads are separated to minimize the required movement of the disk head.
 On the master database, separating write from read frees up resources to focus on writes only and minimize the movement of the head by writing a few queries in a sequence and only moving the head once every few writes, in order to move the data into the “heap” (permanent storage in the database).
-On the slave database, reducing its functions to primarily reads allows it to handle more queries by freeing resources for the job.</p>
+On the slave database, reducing its functions to primarily reads allows it to handle more queries by freeing resources for the job.
- <p>A Redis Cache server is placed between our Web server and Slave Database server and is responsible for storing a portion of the database entries and allows for faster searching and queries entered on the web server.)</p>
+ A Redis Cache server is placed between our Web server and Slave Database server and is responsible for storing a portion of the database entries and allows for faster searching and queries entered on the web server.)

-6. Responsive Design (In-progress):
+6. Responsive Design:

-<p> Responsive Web Design is in progress.
+Responsive Web Design is in progress.
 The overall goal is to make the website scale and adapt to multiple form factors and screen sizes, such as when using a smartphone or tablet.
 We have added media queries into the css file (style.css) based on expected screen sizes.
 We have also added styling to reposition, resize and hide elements.
 There is no framework being specifically utilized for responsive design, as the framework currently being used is Font Awesome, and queries are stored in a css styles page.
-Will be experimenting and looking into a framework called W3.CSS as this framework has built-in responsiveness, supports responsive mobile-first design by default, equality for all devices and browsers, as well as being simpler and faster.</p>
+Will be experimenting and looking into a framework called W3.CSS as this framework has built-in responsiveness, supports responsive mobile-first design by default, equality for all devices and browsers, as well as being simpler and faster.
-Mobile media queries commit: https://github.com/illinoistech-itm/2019-team-06f/commit/f01aa997eb2ae30e1bb8594390a03c961755285a#diff-c13367945d5d4c91047b3b50234aa7ab <br/>
+Mobile media queries commit: https://github.com/illinoistech-itm/2019-team-06f/commit/f01aa997eb2ae30e1bb8594390a03c961755285a#diff-c13367945d5d4c91047b3b50234aa7ab

 ![mobileabout](images/mobileabout.png "MobileAbout")
 ![mobile](images/mobile.png "Mobile")